cs701-accessmidd/access-midd/access-midd/backend/README.md

 ## API

-- GET /buildings
+GET /buildings
-    return list of all buildings from the buildings table
+- Return a list of all buildings from the buildings table as json objects.

-- PUT /buildings/new
+PUT /buildings/new
-    add a new building to the buildings table.
-Must send an object with at least name, code, latitude, and longitude.
+- Add a new building to the buildings table.
+Must provide name, code, latitude, and longitude.

-- POST /buildings/:id
+POST /buildings/:id
-    update fields of the specified building (specify with id) that are given in the request
+- Update the specified building with fields and values provided in the request.

 # Database